 Customer reviews - the advertising of the future

-How were reviews able to establish themselves so quickly as the gold standard for measuring the reputation of a product, an individual (e.g., as a service provider), or even an entire company?
+How were reviews able to establish themselves so quickly as the gold standard for measuring the reputation of a product, a service provider, a sole trader or even an entire company?

 Many researchers base this on the nature of human beings themselves.
-Since time immemorial, we have had to be able to trust one another.
-Even then, the group community was the most important ingredient for successfully ensuring survival.
+Since the dawn of human, we have had to be able to trust one another.
+The group community was the most important ingredient for successfully ensuring survival.
 Although a lot of time has passed since humans took their first steps, almost all aspects that were so important in the past are still an essential part of our lives today.
-From birth we learn to trust, communicate with each other and share experiences.
-In the past, this saved us from eating poisonous plants and herbs, among other things - nowadays we advise friends and relatives against bad products and negative experiences, or gladly recommend the things that made us happy.
-In this regard, the Internet gives us the opportunity to enormously increase our radius and thus the range of our evaluation.

-So if you look at the history of mankind, you are usually somewhat amazed to find that we have been recommending or discouraging things since the dawn of time.
+So if you look at the history of mankind, you are usually somewhat amazed to find that we have been recommending or discouraging things since we’ve come into existence.
 A fascinating aspect of the human psyche, don't you think?

 What else can you learn about reputation?
 Dive deeper into the four dimensions of reputation.